aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/formfields/update/_index.md

 weight: 50
 ---

-This REST API allows you to update properties of a form field, returns updated form field data in XML/JSON format.
+This REST API updates properties of a form field.

 The resource properties are:

 |Property Name|Type|Description|
 | :- | :- | :- |